Instrumentl eFile Render

 Form 990PF Part XV Line 3 - Grants and Contributions Paid During the Year or Approved for Future Payment

-If recipient is an individual,
+Recipient If recipient is an individual,

 show any relationship to